richelbilderbeek/awk_course/lesson_plans/20240122/README.md

 ## Schedule

+Begin:

+- Ask to turn on cameras
 - Present 'Who is Richel'
+- Repeat to turn on cameras
 - Poll: Who knows what grep is?
 - Poll: Who knows what sed is?
+- Poll: Who knows what C is?
 - Give overview of course
 - Ask to associate on 'AWK is'

+Main:

 - Start cycles

+End:

+- Summarize
+- Preview Day 2